TingchenFu/tingchenfu.github.io/_pages/about.md

 # 📖 Educations
 - *2022.09 - present*, master student in the Gaoling School of Artificial Intelligence, Renmin University of China.
-- *2018.09 - 2022.06*, undergraduate student in the School of Information, Nanjing University.
+- *2018.09 - 2022.06*, undergraduate student in the School of Information, Renmin University of China.

 # 💼 Internships
 - *2023.02 - present*, Tencent AI Lab, advised by Dr. Lemao Liu.